Click here for more Ham Radio Articles on this Site |

 View of the controller under construction.
 Notice the Icom IC-4AT handheld radio and the ADDS Viewpoint terminal on the right.

 Screen shot of the video display from Feb.
 23, 1991.
 Notice the single letter control command menu, the display of the various timers, and the display of the I/O port signals shown as ones or zeros.
 When the controller was running, this screen provided a real-time display of the various signals.
 The ID Timer, receiver Time Out Timers, the Transmit tail timer and date and time all showed updating on the screen.
 The ones and zeros on the right side reflect the various signals like receiver COS, TOS, PTT and more.
 Each set of signals had two rows.
 The top row is the control bits.
 The bottom row is the status bits.
 The status bits come on and off as the inputs change or as the controller changes output bits.
 However, the signal will only be processed if the control bit above the status bit is set by the control system.
 The control system can enable or disable any individual signal by changing the control bit.
 The display was an ordinary dumb serial terminal running at 19,200 baud.
-It looked like a video raster because I performed direct cursor addressing with the cursor display disabled.
+It looked like a video raster because I performed direct cursor addressing with the cursor turned off.
 When the processor booted up, the static text on this screen is written once.
 Then about once per second, only the data that changes is written to the screen using direct cursor addressing.
 In what appears to be in real time, the clock and timers change.
 The ones and zeros that indicate the various repeater statuses appear to change in real time.
 Option X in the Menu will refresh the static text should the screen get messed-up such as from a power outage.

 Later I installed some of the equipment into a nice 19 inch rack cabinet/desk on the right.
 Notice the Heathkit electronic keyer and the mechanical 24-hour digital clockm set to GMT, of course.
 This was a nice station in its day.
 It was all used equipment when I got it.
 On the top shelf, L to R, is a Hallicrafters SX-99 shortwave receiver, a Heathkit Mohegan portable shortwave receiver and an SBE-33 80 through 10 meter SSB base/mobile transceiver.
 On top of the SBE-33 is a Polycom 6 six meter AM transceiver belonging to the city's Civil Defense.
-On the bottom shelf is a Trio receiver (before they changed the name to Kenwood) and a National NC-76 receiver.
+On the bottom shelf is a Trio receiver (before they changed the name to Kenwood) and a National NC-270 receiver.

 This is the transmitter array with the Heathkit Maurader and the Collins 32V-1.
 The home-made oscilloscope and phone patch are at the top.
 An adjustable regulated power supply is at the bototm.

-Well, well, well.
 When I was a member of the Bristol CT Civil Defense we operated a 6 meter AM net and I operated from the car.
 I used a Halo antenna mounted on the bumper of my prestigious 1967 Rambler American.
 I actually commuted to college and was seen in public with this car.
 Eventually by brother repaired the accident damage and repainted the car the same yellow color.
 During one summer I replaced the engine in this car at the high school auto shop with the help of the shop teacher.

 Here's the workbench around 1978 along with my first dog, Brownie.
 You can see the Motorola signal generator on the top shelf and the Motorola service monitor on the bottom.
 These devices were already old back then.
-By this time in my life I became rather proficient in servicing commercial two-way radio products.
-Around 1978 I assisted the local radio shop with the transition of the Bristol CT Police Dept. from Low Band (39.42 MHz) to 800 Mhz.